Pomax/react-onclickoutside/README.md

 });
 ```

-Using `disableOnClickOutside()` or `enableOnClickOutside()` within `componentDidMount` or `componentWillMount` is considered an anti-pattern, and does not have consistent behavior when using the mixin and HOC/ES7 Decorator.
-Favor setting the `disableOnClickOutside` property on the component.
+Using `disableOnClickOutside()` or `enableOnClickOutside()` within `componentDidMount` or `componentWillMount` is considered an anti-pattern, and does not have consistent behaviour when using the mixin and HOC/ES7 Decorator.
+Favour setting the `disableOnClickOutside` property on the component.

 ## Regulating `evt.preventDefault()` and `evt.stopPropagation()`